systopia/funding/docs/usage/usage-applicants.md

 Applications of funding case type _Sammelantrag_ are listed separately in the dashboard element **My combined Applications**.

-#### Create and upload documents
+#### Create documents

-If application templates are configured by the giving organization, there are actions availabe in the application list with names of the form **Create: ...**.
+If application templates are configured by the giving organization, there are actions available in the application list with names of the form **Create: ...**.
 Those actions will create a PDF document based on the template.
-They can be downloaded and printed.
-After filling them out you can upload them to the appropriate place, for example the application or the drawdown form.
+It can be downloaded and printed.

 An example use case is a confirmation of the accuracy of the data that needs to be signed by hand.
-This could be uploaded to the application form.
 Or a list of participants of a workshop, that needs to be submitted during the clearing phase.

 ![](../img/drupal_application_upload_document.png)
 _It is possible to upload documents to the application form._